mysterioustrousers/MTStringAttributes/README.md

 MTStringAttributes
 ==================

-Easier way to create an attributes dictionary for NSAttributedString
+An easier way to create an attributes dictionary for NSAttributedString

 ## Installation